Wilmox/portfolio/_content/rich-dad-poor-dad.md

 ## Chapter 7: Overcoming Obstacles

-_“The primary difference between a rich person and a poor person is how they manage fear.”_
+>The primary difference between a rich person and a poor person is how they manage fear.

 The five biggest obstacles people face on the path to becoming financially independent: